 When joining a new community, it can be tough to figure out where to ask questions, provide feedback, or help out.
 Don’t worry!
 As long as you’re respectful and follow our Code of Conduct, we’re happy to have you!

 Here are some guidelines regarding the best way to get in touch or contribute.
-Do note that Open States is a volunteer-powered project, and all of the core developers have day jobs; we’re excited to talk to you, but will be most communicative outside of East Coast business hours.
+Do note that Open States is a volunteer-powered project, and all of the core developers have day jobs; we’re excited to talk to you, but it may sometimes take a bit of time to get back to you.

-Want to ask a general question, have a conversation, or listen in to the community?
+Want to ask a general question, have a conversation, or keep up with the community?

-The best place is our Slack Channel.
+The best place is our Discussion Forum.
 This is the main place for Open States discussion.
 The core team and many other contributors are present there, and we’re usually able to answer questions in a timely fashion.

 Have a private or financial question, or a security concern?